ANTH-360 Religious Fundamentalisms in the Modern World

-This course examines religious beliefs, practices and ways of life that have come to be labeled “fundamentalist.”
+This course examines religious beliefs, practices and ways of life that have come to be labeled "fundamentalist."
 The course attends in particular to their emergence in the modern world and the ways in which they critically engage secular convictions about morality, aesthetics and epistemology.
-The focus of the course is on Protestant fundamentalism and the Islamic Revival, but, depending on student interest, the class may also consider “ultra-orthodox” Judaism or Hindu nationalism.
-Prerequisite is one of the following: ANTH:162, ANTH:220, SOCI:101, SOCI:102, a 100-level religion course or permission of instructor.
-Same as RELI:360.
+The focus of the course is on Protestant fundamentalism and the Islamic Revival, but, depending on student interest, the class may also consider "ultra-orthodox" Judaism or Hindu nationalism.
+Prerequisite: One of the following: ANTH-162, ANTH-220, SOCI-101, SOCI-102, a 100-level religious studies course or instructor's permission.
+Same as RELI-360.
 4 SH.
 CC: Diversity Intensive, Social Interactions, Writing Intensive.